-Osmosis, diffusion, and active transportWatch
+Osmosis, diffusion, and active transportWatch this thread

 Osmosis isn't the movement of particles, it's the movement of water from a less concentrated solution to a more concentrated solution to dilute the more concentrated one.
 You might have done a required practical with potato cores in sugar solutions, where water moves out of the potato cells into the really concentrated sugar solutions, and the potato cores get lighter.